[Updated post from July 15, 2021]

 Kosas is one brand that has taken an alternative approach to product sampling.
 They’ve curated sampler kits at a price tag of $35, and individual samples at $3-5.
 Customers can then redeem this as credit on any full-sized item.

 Charging for samples might seem like an odd strategy in the world of freebies.
 But this approach means that customers are testing products they’re both financially and emotionally invested in.
 By offering redeemable credit, Kosa is bringing customers into a longer-term purchasing cycle that’s very lucrative for the business.

-UGC (user-generated content) finds a fertile home on social media for one key reason; people trust what customers say about a product far more than the brand itself.
-It’s important to note that UGC differs from classic influencer marketing.
-The best UGC comes from regular people passionate about your brand who want to share this with their followers.
+UGC (user-generated content) finds a fertile home on social media for one key reason; people trust what customers say about a product more than the brand.
+UGC differs from classic influencer marketing; the best UGC comes from everyday customers who are passionate about your brand and want to share this with their community.
 79% of people say that UGC highly impacts their purchasing decisions, while only 8% said influencer content would have the same effect.

 To inspire great UGC content, you need to give customers something exciting to make noise about.
 An ongoing sampling program ensures that your biggest fans always have something fresh to talk about with your community.

 So-called ‘soft launches’ of new products are a great way to gauge customer reception and see whether your positioning strategy is working.
 Product sampling campaigns in particular are well-suited to luxury products that come at a high price point, as customers are less likely to purchase without the chance to test them first.
 This is why sampling is particularly common within the CPG (Consumer Packaged Goods) category.

 When executed well, sampling strategies expose your brand to new audience segments who aren’t aware of your offerings – especially if they’re presented through a trusted source.